+An SS is labelled as such when the change in net capital inflows to a country experiences a reversal exceeding a certain threshold of GDP (usually, 5 percent) and is larger than one standard deviation from the mean of net inflows for the period under analysis.
 This literature is quite profuse.
 For a sample, see Calvo (1998), Calvo, Izquierdo, and Mejía (2005), and Agosin and Huaita (2012).
 These papers try to identify variables in the domestic economy of recipients and those that relate to shocks stemming from international financial markets that account for SSs.

-The major contribution of Agosin and Huaita (2012) is to identify a previous boom (FF) in net capital inflows as the main variable that explains a subsequent SS.
-An FF is defined as a situation when net capital inflows exceed 5 percent of GDP and one standard deviation from their sample mean.
-Countries experiencing booms have a significantly larger probability of later experiencing a SS than countries that did not experience a boom.
-This paper also shows that the more protracted the FF is over time, the higher is the probability of a country experiencing an SS.
-FFs and SSs seem to be determined by changes in risk appetite in foreign capital markets.
-The authors conjecture that booms themselves produce conditions that make countries prone to SSs: they appreciate the exchange rate, they are usually associated with sharp increases in current account deficits, and they lead to sharp rises in asset prices that cannot be explained by changes in underlying fundamentals.
-Therefore, in terms of the analysis of this paper, FFs and subsequent SSs in net capital flows would be the main cause of real exchange rate volatility.
+The major contribution of Agosin and Huaita (2012) is to identify a previous surge, or boom, (FF) in net capital inflows as the main variable that explains a subsequent SS.
+An FF is defined, symmetrically to an SS, as a situation in which net capital inflows exceed 5 percent of GDP and one standard deviation from their sample mean.
+Countries experiencing an FF have a significantly larger probability of later experiencing an SS than countries that did not experience a boom.
+This paper also shows that the more protracted the FF is over time, the higher is the probability of an SS.

 Up until recently, most papers in the SS vein had focused on changes in the net financial account and, therefore, can be considered first approximations to the issue of the impact of capital flows on the domestic economy of recipient countries.
 More recently, a literature has emerged that disaggregates the financial account into net additions to foreign liabilities in the recipient country (gross inflows) and net additions to foreign assets (gross outflows).
 These include Cowan et al. (2007), Cavallo et al. (2015), Forbes and Warnock (2013), Rothenberg and Warnock (2011), and Agosin, Díaz, and Karnani (2019).
 These studies generally conclude that an SS in gross inflows which leads to SS in the net financial account are the most damaging to emerging economies.
-In other words, SSs that originate in increases in domestic assets abroad (what Cowan et al., 2007, denominate "Sudden Starts") do not usually turn into SSs in the financial account and are not as deleterious to growth in recipient countries as SSs caused by capital flight (i.e., the drawdown of foreign liabilities in the recipient economy, or a sharp curtailment in their increase).
+In other words, SSs that originate in increases in domestic assets abroad

+(what Cowan et al., 2007, denominate "Sudden Starts") do not usually turn into SSs in the financial account and are not as deleterious to growth in recipient countries as SSs caused by capital flight (i.e., the drawdown of foreign liabilities in the recipient economy, or a sharp curtailment in their increase).
 This literature observes that advanced and emerging economies do not differ much in the frequency in which they experience SSs in gross inflows, but that emerging economies are more prone to see these gross inflow cut-offs become severe problems (that is, SSs) in the financial account, causing falling GDP and depreciating their real exchange rates.
 Forbes and Warnock (2013) make the interesting observation that most extreme capital flow events are induced by shocks originating in international financial markets, such as changes in risk appetite and contagion, rather than by changes in the domestic variables in recipient countries.

 Similar conclusions can be found in Agosin, Díaz, and Karnani (2019).
-SSs in inflows (increases in foreign liabilities) are just as common in advanced as in emerging economies, but in the latter, they are more prone to evolve into SSs in the financial account.
+SSs in gross inflows (increases in foreign liabilities) are just as common in advanced as in emerging economies, but in the latter, they are more prone to evolve into SSs in the financial account.
 They show that the higher the correlation between gross inflows and outflows the lower is the probability that an SS in gross inflows will become an SS in the financial account.
-The paper uses a multinomial logit framework with three states: (0) neither gross inflow nor financial account SSs occur; (1) gross inflow SSs occur but net financial account SSs do not; and (2) both gross inflow and financial account SSs take place.
-The probability of State (1) is as high in developed as in emerging economies, and the probability of State (2) is much higher in emerging economies.
-The crucial variable explaining the probability of switches from State (1) to State (2) is a low correlation between declining gross inflows and repatriations of assets held abroad by nationals, both taken as positive magnitudes.